Previews: November 6th

 Pan, God of the Wild, travels to the Ocean to dance with a pearl – a freakish hyper-object from a post-natural age.

-This new experimental circus production sees bodies perform exceptional but abnormal gestures of human beauty and skill, transforming themselves into geological art-forms with the body becoming a landscape to be cultivated.
+In this new experimental circus production, physically refined bodies perform exceptional but abnormal gestures of human beauty and skill, becoming a geological art-form with the body as a landscape to be cultivated.

 Funded by the Arts Council / An Chomhairle Ealaíon and Dublin City Council, supported by and developed at Project Arts Centre and Creation Aerial Research & Ideas Studio, Dublin.